-The background map includes: low-detail maps of the whole world (containing cities, major lakes, major rivers, political boundaries); and medium-detail maps of the United States.

-The medium-detail U.S. maps contain: all incorporated cities; shaded metropolitan areas; county boundaries; shaded public lands (such as national forests and parks); some major city streets; Interstate, U.S. and state highways; Interstate highway exits and exit services information; large- and medium-sized lakes and streams; and more than 60,000 navigation aids and 10,000 wrecks and obstructions in U.S. coastal and Great Lakes waters
+The background map includes: low-detail maps of the whole world, containing cities, major lakes, major rivers, political boundaries, and medium-detail maps of the United States.
+The medium-detail U.S. maps contain: all incorporated cities, shaded metropolitan areas, county boundaries, shaded public lands (such as national forests and parks) and some major city streets.
+Also included are Interstate, U.S. and state highways, large- and medium-sized lakes and streams and more than 60,000 navigation aids with 10,000 wrecks and obstructions in U.S. coastal and Great Lakes waters.
+New for 2007 are more than 3,000 enhanced lake maps that show better defined shorelines, depth contours and other underwater features.

 MapCreate custom maps include massive amounts of information not found in the background map.
-MapCreate maps contain the searchable Points of Interest database, all the minor roads and streets, all the landmark features (such as summits, schools, radio towers, etc.); more rivers, streams, smaller lakes and ponds and their names.
+MapCreate contains: the searchable Points of Interest database, all the minor roads and streets, all the landmark features (such as summits, schools, radio towers, etc.); more rivers, streams, smaller lakes and ponds and their names.

 What's more important is the large scale map detail that allows your GPS unit to show a higher level of position accuracy.
 For example, the background map would show you the general outline and approximate shape of a coastline or water body, but the higher detail in MapCreate shows the shoreline completely and accurately (finer detail).
-Many smaller islands would not be included in the background map, but are, of course, in MapCreate.
+Many smaller islands would not be included in the background map, but are in MapCreate.

-Available through LEI Extras (look inside back cover for accessory ordering information), FreedomMaps are pre-made maps that contain all of the same information available in a custom MapCreate map, without any of the work of preparation.
+Available through LEI Extras (look inside back cover for accessory ordering information), FreedomMaps are pre-made maps that contain all of the same information available in a custom MapCreate map, without any work on your part.

 When the map is zoomed out far enough, most POIs appear as square dots.
 As you zoom in closer, the symbols become readable icons.
-In the 0.2 mile zoom example at right, the cursor has selected the Cupps Café

-POI, which triggers a pop-up box with the POI name.
+In the 0.2 mile zoom example (right), the cursor has selected the Cupps Café POI, which triggers a pop-up box with the POI name.
 This pop-up box works on POIs at any zoom range.

 In some urban areas, businesses are so close to one another that their POI icons crowd each other on the screen.
 You can reduce screen clutter and make streets and other map features easier to see by simply turning off the display of POIs you're not watching for.
-(To see how, check the text on Map Detail Category Selection, page 80.
+(To see how, check the text on Map Detail Category Selection, page 86.
 It shows how to use the Map Categories Drawn menu to turn individual POI displays off and on.)
 Even though their display is turned off, you can still search for POIs and their icons will pop-up when your unit finds them for you.

 The Map Page has its own menu, which is used for several functions and for setting various options.
-To access the Map Page Menu, from the Map Page, press MENU.
+To access map display options, press PAGES highlight MAP, then select the desired map page option.
+Press EXIT.

-At left, Digital Data map page; at right, Two Position Formats page.
+Digital Data map page (left).
+Two Position Formats page (right).